aivsim/gatsby-starter-lumen/src/pages/articles/2018-05-12---Weekly-development-3/index.md

   - "testing"
   - "architecture"
   - "interview"
-  - "docker"
-  - "designmpostors syndrome"
-  - "knowledge"
+  - "design"
   - "ux"
-  - ".net"
-  - "psychology"
-description: "I took more time and delved a bit deeper into cryptocurrencies - researched more about "RavenCoin".
+description: "I took more time and delved a bit deeper into cryptocurrencies - researched more about RavenCoin.
 Solved a network location problem with FileSystemWatcher.
-Found one of the most interesting reads of the weeks from the "moretothat" blog about knowledge.
+Found one of the most interesting reads of the weeks from the moretothat blog about knowledge.
 Catch up with Silicon Valley TV series."
 ---

 I took more time and delved a bit deeper into cryptocurrencies - researched more about "RavenCoin".
 Solved a network location problem with FileSystemWatcher.
 Found one of the most interesting reads of the weeks from the "moretothat" blog about knowledge.
 Catch up with Silicon Valley TV series.
----

 ### Work
 * Web: Update users list filter clause;